 Our faculty lead trips across the United States, collaborate with you for one-of-a-kind research and push the limits of your imagination.
 They do all this while teaching courses that encourage critical thinking and communication skills that prepare you for many 21st century careers.
 You’ll be met with high expectations from the faculty and staff, and given all the tools to exceed them.

 You’ll have research experiences that prepare you for your career while working closely with expert faculty.
 And UW-Eau Claire is one the best places to conduct research — you get to use advanced equipment and study fascinating places on and off campus.
 The research opportunities the department of geography and anthropology offer are usually only available to graduate students at other universities.
-You’ll study things like bikeable cities, the Chippewa River, gentrification trends or hypoxic zones in the Mississippi River delta.
-Unique experiences like these create knowledge and memories that last a lifetime.
+You’ll study things like the Chippewa River, gentrification trends or hypoxic zones in the Mississippi River delta.
+Unique experiences like these create highly marketable skills.